The Corn plant (Dracaena fragrans ) is a plant famous among plant lovers for its long yellow-striped leaves.

 - When the soil is kept moist for too long, and the drainage is terrible, it may form some mold and invite pests.

-Best Soil Mixes for Corn Plant: For Sale
+Best Soil Mixes for Corn Plant: for Sale

 If you don’t want to make your hands dirty preparing potting mixes for your plant, you can also order some suitable combinations online.